catalinaescalona/greendevs/SQL_TESTING.md

 ### Test steps:

+* Vote recording test
    * Cast a vote and enter it into the Votes Table.
    * Retrieve the vote from the Votes Table using an SQL query.
+* Multiple votes test
+   * Attempt to cast multiple votes for the same user and poll.
+   * Confirm the system prevents duplicate votes.

 ### Expected result:

+* Vote recording test
    * Casting a vote and entering it into the Votes Table works without errors.
    * The SQL query retrieves the correct vote from the Votes Table.
+* Multiple votes test
+   * The website prevents casting multiple votes for the same user and poll.

 ### Actual result:

+* Vote recording test
    * The vote is entered into the Votes Table successfully.
    * The SQL query retrieves the correct vote from the Votes Table.
+* Multiple votes test
+   * The website prevents casting multiple votes for the same user and poll.

 ### Status: